 The central insight of the Middle Way is that what we perceive as reality is not the same as reality itself – that we live through stories that provide order and structure in our lives, but that also create dissonance and conflict as we encounter the limits of those stories.
 Because these stories are so real to us, this dissonance is often difficult for us to see, even when it is causing us much hardship.

 The function of the Middle Way is to help us see where we are stuck inwardly and to go beyond it.
 It is not unlike the way a lens in a telescope influences our information about the stars.
 If we upgrade the lens, we upgrade the information.
 The mind is like a lens, constructing an image of reality that influences our experience.
 The Middle Way is a means to upgrade that inner lens and gain more harmony, peace of mind and clarity.
 We do this through understanding the ideas of the Middle Way together with the meditation practices that help us embody those ideas.

 By overcoming limited and rigid ways of thinking, we can gain a shift in awareness that brings a deeper vision of life and experience.
 In the words of Nagarjuna, the Middle Way’s most famous philosopher: “Life is no different from nirvana; Nirvana no different than life.”
 This means that the difference between suffering and hardship on the one side, and wellbeing and joy on the other, is very often merely a shift in perspective.
 The goal of the Middle Way is to help us bring about that shift.

-Adapted from the introduction to Juniper’s Hearing the Silence: The Wisdom of the Middle Way (unpublished)
+Adapted from Hearing the Silence: The Wisdom of the Middle Way (unpublished)